qcf-568/TextShield/README.md

 CUDA_VISIBLE_DEVICES=0 swift export --adapters [your GRPO stage output dir] --merge_lora true
 ```
 The final output dir is the TextShield-R1 model and can be used as the input model dir for the above inference stage.

+---

+### TFR Benchmark

+The benchmark is uploading and releasing